zukunft/zukunft.com/README.md

 if the reverse name is empty, the verb can only be used the forward way if a link should only be used one way for one phrase link, the negative verb is saved verbs are also named as word_links
-- lnk (LiNK)               - a triple/sentence, so a word connected to another word with a verb (word_link.php is the related class)
+- trp (TRiPle)             - a triple/sentence, so a word connected to another word with a verb (word_link.php is the related class)
+- lnk (LiNK)               - n-to-m connection e.g. between a phrase and a view
 - phr (PHRase)             - transformed triple or word in order to use them together as one object
 - grp (GrouP)              - a group of terms or triples excluding time terms to reduce the number of groups needed and speed up the system
 - trm (TeRM)               - either a word, verb or triple (formula names have always a corresponding phrase)